adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ])
 ```

-Or pass the choice as an object
+Or pass the choice as an object.

 ```ts
 await this.prompt.multiple('Select base dependencies', [